 Canada shipped US$408.7 billion worth of products around the globe in 2015.
 That figure represents roughly 2.2% of overall global exports estimated at $18.659 trillion in the prior year.

-Below is a list showcasing 15 of Canada’s top import partners, countries that imported the most Canadian shipments by dollar value during 2015.
+Below is a list showcasing 15 of Canada’s top trading partners, countries that imported the most Canadian shipments by dollar value during 2016.
 Also shown is each import country’s percentage of total Canadian exports.

 - Italy: $1.8 billion (0.4%)

 Over nine-tenths (93.1%) of Canadian exports in 2016 were delivered to the above 15 trade partners.

 Leading the top importers that increased their import purchases from Canada from 2009 to 2016 were: China (up 61.5%), India (up 57.4%), Belgium (up 37.4%), Mexico (up 36.7%) and Hong Kong (up 33.4%).